simgrid/simgrid/docs/source/Models.rst

 	<prop id="access_point" value="alice"/>

-Afterward simply declare the hosts and routers inside the WiFi network.
-Remember that one must have the same name as declared in the property "access point".
+Then simply declare the stations (hosts) and routers inside the WiFi network.
+Remember that one must have the same name as the "access point" property.

 .. code-block:: xml